Botox is a brand name, as Azzalure or Bocouture. All these brands contain Botulinum Toxin.

 Botulinum toxin is a protein complex that is excreted by the Botulism bacteria.
 In fact, it is a poison, which this bacteria needs to survive.
 This particular poison works very selective on the nerve endings, specifically where it is injected.
 Because it only works locally botulinum toxin is suitable for medical and cosmetic applications.

 A muscle that is injected with botulinum toxin will contract less vigorously for several months.
 Then, again, the strength of the muscle will recovering completely.

 From the 70’s the use of Botox became a popular medicine among ophthalmologists and neurologists.
 They use Botox in order to relax spastic muscles very precisely and with no side effects.

 For 20 years botulinum toxin is used for cosmetic purposes on a much larger scale.
-In the Tom van Eijk Clinics in Amsterdam and in Laren Botox is used for both cosmetic and medical applications (excessive sweating, migraines, etc.).
+In the Tom van Eijk Clinic in Amsterdam Botox is used for both cosmetic and medical applications (excessive sweating, migraines, etc.).

 The success of Botox in improving the appearance is due to a number of important characteristics of the product:

 • It gives very effectively a natural, peaceful appearance.

 • The duration of action is opportune, three to six months